plandes/clj-nlp-parse/README.md

 ```bash
    git clone https://github.com/clj-nlp-parse
 ```
+- Follow the directions in [build section](#building)
-- Create a setup file to point to your libs:
+- Create a setup file to point to your libs (also see the `prepare-dist` target in the makefile):
 ```bash
    mkdir src/asbin
    echo 'JAVA_OPTS="-Dzensols.model=<path-to-model>"' > src/asbin/setupenv